denkspuren/hobid2023/README.md

 # HoBid 2023: Podcasting-Workshop

-Hier finden sich die Folien, die ich bei meinen beiden Podcasting-Workshops auf der HoBid 2023 verwendet habe.
+Here are the slides that I used for the two podcasting workshops that I gave at HoBid 2023.

-Die Hobid 2023 ist die internationale Summer School _Approaches to Research on Teaching and Learning in Higher Education_, die nun zum 3.
-Mal stattfindet, dieses Jahr vom 11.-15.
-September 2023 in Paderborn.
+Hobid 2023 is the international summer school _Approaches to Research on Teaching and Learning in Higher Education_, now in its 3rd year, this year from September 11-15, 2023 in Paderborn, Germany.

-Die Markdown-Datei `PodcastWorkshop.qmd` habe ich in Visual Studio Code erstellt und mittels [Quarto](https://quarto.org/) (Version 1.3.450) in eine [revealjs](https://revealjs.com/)-Präsentation übersetzt.
-Die dafür notwendige Dokumentation ist [hier](https://quarto.org/docs/presentations/revealjs/) zu finden.
-Das Ergebnis kann unter
+I created the Markdown file `PodcastWorkshop.qmd` in Visual Studio Code and translated it into a [revealjs](https://revealjs.com/) presentation using [Quarto](https://quarto.org/) (version 1.3.450).
+The Quarto documentation can be found [here](https://quarto.org/docs/presentations/revealjs/).
+The result (i.e. the slides) can be viewed at

 [https://denkspuren.github.io/hobid2023/](https://denkspuren.github.io/hobid2023/)

-betrachtet werden.

-Die für die Workshops jeweils zur Verfügung stehenden zwei Stunden haben sich als zu knapp für meine Planung erwiesen.
-In der Zeit ist gerade das zweite Exercise durch.
-Der Workshop benötigt in der vorliegenden Konzeption eher 3-4 Stunden.

-Leider lässt sich aus den Folien keine brauchbare PDF-Fassung erzeugen, da die Unicode-Zeichen dann unglücklicherweise fehlen.
+The two hours scheduled for each workshop proved to be too short.
+I was barely able to get past the second exercise in that time.
+I guess the workshop would take more like 3-4 hours.

+Unfortunately, it is not possible to create a usable PDF from the slides, because the Unicode characters are missing.